aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/revision/_index.md

 ## Revision class

 Represents a revision (tracked change) in a document node or style.
 Use [RevisionType](./get_revisiontype/) to check the type of this revision.
+To learn more, visit the [Track Changes in a Document](https://docs.aspose.com/words/cpp/track-changes-in-a-document/) documentation article.

 ```cpp
 class Revision : public System::Object